Denham Fouts: Biography

-During World War II, Watson sent Fouts to the US for his safety.
+During World War II, Watson sent Fouts to the United States for his safety.
 He met Isherwood in Hollywood in August 1940.
-Isherwood's guru, Swami Prabhavananda, refused to accept Fouts as a disciple despite his interest in Vedanta.
+Isherwood's guru Swami Prabhavananda refused to accept Fouts as a disciple despite his interest in Vedanta.
 Isherwood, nonetheless, had Fouts move in with him in the summer of 1941 to "lead a life of meditation".
 This period is described in Isherwood's Down There on a Visit, where Fouts is represented as the character Paul.
 Some time into the war, Fouts, who was a conscientious objector, was drafted for the Civilian Public Service Camp.
 He later completed his high school diploma, studied medicine at UCLA and then settled in Europe.
 While in Paris, he sent a blank check to Truman Capote with only the word "come" written on it, after becoming enamored of the Harold Halma photograph of Capote on the original back dust jacket of Other Voices, Other Rooms.
-Capote rejected the check, but accepted his offer to visit, and would spend hours with Fouts in his dark apartment on the Rue de Bac, talking and listening to Fouts' stories.
+Capote rejected the check, but accepted his offer to visit, and would spend hours with Fouts in his dark apartment on the Rue du Bac, talking and listening to Fouts' stories.

 Fouts was allegedly the lover of numerous notable figures, including Prince Paul of Greece (later King), and French actor Jean Marais.
 Another of his lovers was Evan Morgan, 2nd Viscount Tredegar.
 Capote, in exaggeration of his prowess, claimed that "had Denham Fouts yielded to Hitler's advances there would have been no World War Two."
-Katherine Bucknell, the editor of Christopher Isherwood's diaries, noted "Myth surrounds Denham Fouts", and one of his friends, John B. L. Goodwin said of Fouts, "He invented himself.
+Katherine Bucknell, the editor of Christopher Isherwood's diaries, noted "Myth surrounds Denham Fouts", and one of his friends, John B.L.
+Goodwin said of Fouts: "He invented himself.
 If people didn't know his background he would make it up."